Guide to Reynisfjara Black Sand Beach

 How To Get To Reynisfjara?

-Reynisfjara Black Sand Beach is located in Southern Iceland, a two-and-a-half-hour drive southeast of Reykjavik.
+Reynisfjara beach is located on the south coast of Iceland, a two-and-a-half hours drive southeast of Reykjavik.
 The beach is easy to get to since it is conventionally located along the infamous Ring Road, 110 miles southeast of Reykjavik.
 This means it is just far away enough to still attract a lot of visitors, without it being completely overcrowded.

 From Ring Road, or Road 1 turn off onto Road 215, which is a paved road that will take you to the parking lot.